-The Board of Directors of Cogeco Inc. (the "Corporation") is elected by the Corporation's shareholders to supervise the Management of the Corporation in the context of its global business and affairs.
+The Board of Directors of Cogeco Inc. (the "Corporation") is elected by the Corporation's shareholders to supervise the management of the business and affairs of the Corporation.

 The prime responsibility of the Board is to the Corporation and is to oversee its Management and to preserve and enhance the Corporation, with due regard for the interests of its shareholders generally and other stakeholders.